-Our specialist trade mark attorneys protect the rights of global brand owners in markets as diverse as automotive, consumer goods, sports, food and drink, clothing, pharmaceuticals and leisure.
+Our specialist trade mark attorneys & solicitors protect the rights of UK & global brand owners in markets as diverse as automotive, consumer goods, sports, food and drink, clothing, pharmaceuticals, and technology.

-Our trade mark team understands the importance of making your company stand out and have its own identity, and how vital it is to protect your brand from inevitable threats.
-The effective management of a trade mark portfolio encompasses the delivery of a wide range of services.
-These include:
+Mathys & Squire’s expert trade mark attorneys understand the importance of making your company stand out with its own identity, and how vital it is to protect your valuable brand from inevitable threats from competitors.